 We've made it simple for you and put everything you need to know in one place.
 Here's all of the information you will want to include on your next party invitation.
 By including all of the facts about your party, guests will have an easier time deciding whether or not they can make the event, and get to the right place at the right time.
-Preparing an invite correctly might seem specific but the party invitation wording can be crucial in guests attendance.
-Knowing if an invited guest will be able to attend the party ends up being a huge help to the host in preparing.
+Preparing an invite correctly might seem specific, but the party invitation wording can be crucial in guests attendance.
+Knowing if a guest will be able to attend the party ends up being a huge help to the host in preparing.
 Understanding the number of guests in attendance assists in estimating the amount of food and drink to have on hand, as well as seating arrangement details, gift bags and more depending on the occasion.
-Feel free to be creative as you want with the design and copy of the invitation but make no mistake there are facts that must be present on each invitation to garner a positive and helpful response.
+Feel free to be creative as you want with the design and copy of the invitation but make no mistake some facts must be present on each invitation to garner a positive and helpful response.

 Follow the instructions below for an easy to follow how-to on writing party invitations.

 - The first thing you should put on your invitation are the names of the party hosts or sponsoring organization.
 It's decidedly confusing to receive an invite without knowing the source of the gathering.
 If you are sending an email invite guests might not even open without the name of the host in the subject line.

 - Your invitation wording should include the type of event (birthday party, business networking meeting, etc.) to which your guest is being invited.
 Including the type of event is important so that guests can prepare what to wear or what they will need to bring to the event (i.e., cocktail, casual or gifts)